Every day when I turn on the computer, one of the first things I do is go through my stock charts. I like it more than a kid likes ice cream.

 But the truth is, I don’t use 90% of it.
 What I find most useful when analyzing stock charts is pattern recognition.

 Today, I’ll review three of the patterns that I use regularly in my VIP Trading Research Service Technical Pattern Profits to help generate profits no matter which direction the market – or individual stocks I’m trading – is headed.

 The first is the World Record Pattern, or the bull flag pattern.

-It starts with a sharp move higher (the flagpole), then consolidates for a short period.
+It starts with a sharp move higher (the flagpole), and then it consolidates for a short period.
 Once it breaks out of that consolidation, it typically moves higher by the same distance as the flagpole.

 Here’s a chart of Tesla (Nasdaq: TSLA).
 In early July 2020, the stock jumped from about $216 to $285 in a matter of days (the flagpole).
 It took a breather for a few days, forming the flag, and then continued higher.
 The flagpole was $69 high ($285 – $216).

 To figure out a price target, you take the distance of the flagpole and add it to the breakout point.
 In this case, we’d expect the stock to reach $354 ($285 + $69).
 The day after Tesla broke out, it reached $359.
 The stock continued the rally, reaching $500 in late August.

 Without a doubt, the breakout of the World Record Pattern is one of the clearest indicators of when a trader should buy…